BelgianBiodiversityPlatform/www.formicidae-atlas.be/README.rst

 This is a Django project made of two main apps:

 - A `django CMS`_ install to manage simple content (static texts, images, ...)
-- A custom 'formidabel' Django app that allows searching and displaying ants occurrences on a `Leaflet`_ map.
+- A custom 'ants_atlas' Django app that allows searching and displaying ants occurrences on a `Leaflet`_ map.
 It imports its data directly from the Darwin Core Archive published by the `IPT`_.

 Deployment instructions
 =======================